 3.3 Methods of Data Analysis

-The used the Markov-switching Vector Autoregressive (MSVAR) Model.
+They used the Markov-switching Vector Autoregressive (MSVAR) Model.
 The MSVAR model is a non-linear modelling technique.
-However, pre-diagnosis and post diagnostic test were conducted.
+However, pre-diagnosis and post-diagnostic tests were conducted.

 3.3.1 Pre-estimation Tests

-Pre-diagnostic tests were necessary to inquire about certain features of the data.by subjecting the data on the variables to scientific investigation.
+Pre-diagnostic tests were necessary to inquire about certain features of the data By subjecting the data to scientific investigation.
 These include

 Unit Root Test

-When the statistical properties (mean, Standard deviation, variance, autocorrelation, etc.) of a time series variable does not change over time, the time series variable is said to be stationary.
-A test of significance requires all time series variables in the model to be stationary.
+When the statistical properties (mean, Standard deviation, variance, autocorrelation, etc.) of a time series variable do not change over time, the time series variable is said to be stationary.
+A test of significance requires all-time series variables in the model to be stationary.
 One common property of time series data is non-stationarity (have unit root).
-According to Etuk (2012) “the assumption of non-stationarity is essential for the application of the Ordinary Least Squares Regression” This is because unit root can intensely distort the behaviour of the variable and consequently result to a spurious regression.
-The test for stationarity is therefore necessary to avoid spurious, biased and inconsistent estimates which often lead to forecasting error.
+According to Etuk (2012) “the assumption of non-stationarity is essential for the application of the Ordinary Least Squares Regression” This is because the unit root can intensely distort the behaviour of the variable and consequently result in a spurious regression.
+The test for stationarity is therefore necessary to avoid spurious, biased, and inconsistent estimates which often lead to forecasting error.
 According to Granger (1987), a non-stationary time series is integrated of order d [I(d)] if it is stationarity after being differenced d times.
 (Gujarati, 2013) identified; Augmented Dicky Fuller, the Philips-Peron test, and the graphical method (the correlogram) as methods of unit root test.
-The study, however, adopted the; the Augmented Dickey-Fuller (ADF) tests and the Philips-Peron (PP) unit root test.
+The study, however, adopted; the Augmented Dickey-Fuller (ADF) tests and the Phillips-Perron (PP) unit root test.

 (a) Augmented Dickey and Fuller ADF Unit Root Test

 ADF test is a conventional unit root test method proposed by Dickey and Fuller (1981).
-It utilizes t-statistic to test the null hypothesis of a unit against the alternative hypothesis of no unit root.
+It utilizes a t-statistic to test the null hypothesis of a unit against the alternative hypothesis of no unit root.

 Zt=δ1Zt-1 +et Pure random walk (no intercept, no trend) (3.1)